 Downloading the Main Form

-IMPORTANT: PHS Human Subjects forms are only available in .PDF format and must be DOWNLOADED to a desktop computer, saved, and viewed in a capable .PDF program like Adobe Acrobat.
-Web-based .PDF viewers will not work for this layered PDF document.
+IMPORTANT: PHS Human Subjects forms are only available in .PDF format and MUST be DOWNLOADED to a desktop computer, saved, and viewed in a capable .PDF program like Adobe Acrobat!
+(Web / browser-based .PDF viewers will NOT work for this layered PDF document).
 There is no page limit for this section.

 Next, open the saved desktop file in a capable .PDF program like Adobe Acrobat/Pro or similar.

-Alternatively, contact inbre@montana.edu if you would like this form emailed to you.
+Alternatively, contact the Montana INBRE office if you would like this PDF form emailed to you.

 Filling Out the Main Form & Embedded Sub-Forms

-The "Human Subjects and Clinical Trials" .PDF form begins with a yes/no decision tree, and your individual answers to these questions will unlock and reveal subsequent questions and links to other .PDF subforms that are embedded in the main document, as required.
-Although not all subsequent embedded PDF forms will apply to everyone, the scope of information required includes:
+The "Human Subjects and Clinical Trials" .PDF form begins with a yes/no decision tree, and your individual answers to these questions will unlock and reveal subsequent questions and links to other .PDF subforms that are embedded in the main document, as required based on your answers at the beginning.
+Although not all subsequent embedded PDF forms will apply to everyone, the scope of information required for a proposal may include:

 • Inclusion of Women, Minorities, and Children